Health Insurance for Visiting Scholars

 - Emergency travel medical evacuation and repatriation coverage administered by On Call International, Inc.

-- Download the On Call International brochure and be sure your parent or guardian keeps a copy of the On Call brochure while you are here at Cal Poly.
+- Send this link to the On Call International brochure to a close family member at home.
 He or she will need to use it to make arrangements for you on your behalf.
 It is import and that you call On Call immediately before making any arrangements for emergency travel back to your home country in case of a medical emergency, or repatriation of your remains should you die in the USA.
 For 24-Hour Emergency Travel Assistance call On Call International:

 - From within the USA call 877-318-6901